Gulaschcowboy/checkmk_extensions/proxmox_backup_server_api/README.md

 [Proxmox Backup Server](https://www.proxmox.com/en/proxmox-backup-server) (PBS) through its REST API (default port 8007, API-token authentication).

+### This is not a replacement for monitoring via the Checkmk agent, but an addition to the deployed agent.

 ## What it monitors

 One host runs the special agent against the PBS API; services are auto-discovered: